 Space is tight in the kitchen so I try to keep everything to a minimum and close at hand.
 In the corner I added a large navy blue and white striped vase, cobalt blue cookie jar and some other nautical inspired dinnerware and linens from HomeGoods.

 My new home decor blends seamlessly with my vintage finds.
 And yes I even purchased dish soap to match my kitchen knobs!
 The wooden window above the sink is painted with one step paint Velvet Finishes by Kellie Smith color Modern.
 A vintage dish towel became the simple no-sew window treatment.

 Peace, Love, and Sandy Feet

 There used to be a large walk-in closet in our bedroom but realistically who needs to hang up clothes at the lake?
 We tore down the closet wall giving us ample room for our bed.
 We added our grandparents vintage dressers and now when we wake up we are able to see the lake.
 This room is a collection of favorite thrifted and sentimental items.
 The headboard is made from vintage church pews, a broken mirror frame and reclaimed wood floorboards.
-To learn more about this project click here.
+To learn more about how my father and I made this DIY headboard click here.

 Let’s Take This Outside